More Notes @ JOB from my Pastor Here

 Job goes on to tell his friends that what they are saying is narrow-minded and not always correct.
 Job says there is no real wisdom apart from God.
 Job knew that the wicked ultimately perished but he still did not realize why he was perishing.
 He knew he was not sinless, only Jesus was sinless, but he was faithful to God.
 He grew impatient with the Lord and began to doubt him.
 He began to pity himself and was confused as to why he was so conflicted.
 He felt he was innocent and wanted to plead his case to the Lord.

 Job says to his friends that life is not fair and that he wants to be spared God’s wrath.
 It takes more than just knowing God to please him.
 Job reproved his friends calling them miserable comforters because they could not put themselves in his shoes and they just talked to talk.
 Job came very close to bragging about his past deeds.
 He tells all his accomplishments and was prideful, trying to explain and defend himself but not really acknowledging the blessings were from God.
 His friends continue to lead him falsely stating that God was not answering Job and relieving this suffering.
+We take God for grated sometimes and interpret his silence as him being unconcerned for us.
+Our faith is more important that our desire to know why this is happening to us.

 Finally, God spoke to Job and gave revelation that Job had been demanding for so long.
 Yahweh spoke directly to Job, and Job had the opportunity to respond directly to God.